pablomarle/networkmaps/README.md

 ## Installation & Documentation.

-All the documentation can be found here: https://www.masshandra.com/documentation.html
+All the documentation can be found here: [Networkmaps Documentation](https://www.masshandra.com/documentation.html)

 ## Special note for already existing installations.